-The Boeing Company is the world's largest aerospace manufacturer operating across commercial airplanes, defense and space, global services, and Boeing Capital.
+The Boeing Company is a leading global aerospace and defense firm operating across commercial airplanes, defense, space and security, and global services segments.

 BA